 4. Paying for What You Do Not Need or High Ownership Cost

 One other problem worth considering is your future needs.
-You will need to understand how big will your team get in your project or your company.
+You must understand how big your team will get in your project or your company.
 There are countless plans available for each tool, and you just need to consider a combination of tools that still make sense and deliver the overall features you need.
 Also, some enterprise pricing options become a procurement game, and bespoke pricing is in agreement.

-The problem is that if you do not look around for various options available, you might overpay.
+The problem is that you might overpay if you do not look around for various options available.
 The countless features might cloud your judgment, and you think you get a lot of value, but sometimes you do not need them.